Supernova neutrino fluxes in HALO-1kT, Super-Kamiokande, and JUNO: Results

-Concerning the mean energies, the one of the \Tnue\ species has a noticeable improvement if JUNO is blind to \Tnue\ information brought by carbon events (i.e.,\ n,p configurations).
-In those cases, HALO helps to reduce the uncertainty of about $50\%$.
+Concerning the mean energies, the one of the \Tnue\ species has a noticeable improvement if JUNO is blind to clear \Tnue\ information brought by carbon events --- i.e.,\ n, p, and even nC, pC configurations.
+In those cases, HALO helps to reduce the uncertainty up to about $50\%$.
 In the other cases, the inclusion of HALO makes no significant difference.
 As for the \Tnux\ species, the lead information brings little to no improvement to the $\langle E(\Pnux)\rangle$ parameter reconstruction.

 It is worth noting that, in general, when HALO improves JUNO results on \Tnue\ species there is no guarantee that the addition of SK will enhance them further.
 On the other hand, when SK improves JUNO results, the inclusion of HALO always brings useful information.